rethinkdb/horizon/server/README.md

-  --connect HOST:PORT    host and port of the RethinkDB server to connect to, defaults to localhost:28015 --key-file PATH        path to the key file to use, defaults to ./key.pem --cert-file PATH       path to the cert file to use, defaults to ./cert.pem --unsecure             serve unsecure websockets, ignore --key-file and --cert-file
+  --connect HOST:PORT    host and port of the RethinkDB server to connect to, defaults to localhost:28015 --key-file PATH        path to the key file to use, defaults to ./key.pem --cert-file PATH       path to the cert file to use, defaults to ./cert.pem --insecure             serve insecure websockets, ignore --key-file and --cert-file

 ## Generate key files for SSL
 There are proper ways to get a certificate registered through a Certificate